 The temple was originally built in the 8th century, but it was destroyed several times and was rebuilt in the 18th century.
 The temple complex is known for its beautiful architecture and is considered to be one of the best examples of Buddhist art and architecture in the world.

 The Janggyeong Panjeon is unique in its construction, with a system of air ducts and vents that regulate the temperature and humidity inside the building to preserve the woodblocks.
-The building has survived numerous fires and invasions over the centuries, and the woodblocks remain in excellent condition.
+While, in other parts of the temple complex, there are plenty of other interesting halls and pavilions to discover.

 Historic Villages of Korea: Hahoe and Yangdong